Welcome to Year One

-This year children in Year One are taught by myself, Mr Ellis, with support from our incredible teaching assistants Mrs Shahid, Miss Martin, Mrs Abdalqader, and Mrs Sadiq.
-We will also be enjoying regular Forest School sessions with the amazing Miss Wilding and Mrs Cropper, as well as weekly art/design sessions with the awesome team of Ms Lynch, Mrs Ahmed and Mrs Murphy.
+This year children in Year One are taught by myself, Mr Ellis, with support from our incredible teaching assistants Miss Martin, Mrs Qureshi, and Mrs Sadiq.
+We will also be enjoying regular Forest School/outdoor learning sessions with the amazing Miss Wilding and Mrs Cropper, as well as weekly art/design sessions with the awesome team of Ms Lynch, Mrs Ahmed and Mrs Murphy.
 Our current forest school/outdoor learning day is Thursday and children should bring comfortable, waterproof clothing along with the kind of footwear you don’t mind them getting muddy so that they can really get stuck in and get the most out of the experience.

-Children in Year One follow the National Curriculum (2014) and an outline of the topics we cover through the year can be found here on our Year 1 Curriculum Map.
+Children in Year One follow the National Curriculum (2014) and an outline of the topics we cover through the year can be found here: Year 1 Curriculum Map 2020-21

 The curriculum expectations for children in Year One can be found here.